Cheques and banker’s drafts

 - the terms and conditions of your customer’s account

-- the position of your customer’s account (including any overdraft facility) at the time the cheque was paid in by the recipient
+- the position of your customer’s account (including any arranged overdraft) at the time the cheque was put in by the person being paid

-- any information you gave to third parties about the reason for not paying the cheque
+- any information you gave to third parties about why the cheque wasn’t paid

-- any history of similar situations on the customer’s account
+- any similar situations that have happened on the customer’s account before

 - the underlying transaction and the effect of not paying the cheque or wrongly paying it